minio/minio-go/docs/API.md

 |`objectName` | _string_  |Name of the object |
 |`opts`	|_minio.PutObjectRetentionOptions_ |Allows user to set options like retention mode, expiry date and version id |

-<a name="RemoveObjectsWithOptions"></a>
+<a name="RemoveObjects"></a>
-### RemoveObjectsWithOptions(ctx context.Context, bucketName string, objectsCh <-chan string, opts RemoveObjectsOptions) <-chan RemoveObjectError
+### RemoveObjects(ctx context.Context, bucketName string, objectsCh <-chan string, opts RemoveObjectsOptions) <-chan RemoveObjectError
-*Identical to RemoveObjects operation, but accepts opts for bypassing Governance mode.*
+Removes a list of objects obtained from an input channel.
+The call sends a delete request to the server up to 1000 objects at a time.
+The errors observed are sent over the error channel.

 Parameters